shazow/talks/see-python-go/README.md

 ## World of Python

 Now onto the Python side of this business.
-Same idea, let's look at how to call Python from C and C from Python.
+Same idea, so let's look at how to call Python from C and C from Python.

 ### Calling C from Python